Micah-T/micah-torcellini/pages/index.md

 - [Web developer because the internet needs better websites: I intend to improve the ratio of good-per-bad websites.](/developing/).
 - Language nerd (Saepe Latine loqui conor&hellip;) because I need words to talk with.
 - Music nerd: Bach is better than it sounds.
 - Legal nerd (in the sense that I learned law because I was going to sue over defamation of character.
-Then I found I have no character.
+Then I found I have no character).
 - History nerd, that I may know when it repeats itself.
 - [I also write sometimes, often on the above topics.
 Please report anything heretical.](/writing/)
 - I am also interested in politics.
 I am also interested in human depravity.
 I suppose this is repetition, however.